 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 When the cushions wear away, the bones can start to rub together.
-This contact can cause pain and other problems, such as:
+This contact can cause pain and other problems, like:

 Almost everyone has some disk degeneration after age 40, even if they don’t develop symptoms.
 It can lead to back pain in about 5% of adults.

-The most common symptoms of degenerative disk disease are neck pain and back pain.
+The most common degenerative disk disease (degenerative disc disease) symptoms are neck pain and back pain.
 You may experience pain that:

-Spinal disks wear down as a normal part of aging.
+Spinal disks wear down as a natural part of aging.
 Especially after age 40, most people experience some disk degeneration.
-However, not everyone experiences pain.
+But not everyone experiences pain.

 Advertisement

-Usually, your healthcare provider will recommend noninvasive treatment options first.
+Usually, your healthcare provider will recommend noninvasive degenerative disk disease treatment options first.
 Your treatment may include:

 Advertisement

-Many patients do not need surgery for degenerative disk disease.
-But if you have tried multiple nonsurgical treatments and have persistent pain and/or weakness, surgery may be a good option.
+Most people don’t need surgery for degenerative disk disease.
+But if you’ve tried multiple nonsurgical treatments and have persistent pain and/or weakness, surgery may be a good option.

 You can prevent or slow the progression of spinal degeneration through lifestyle changes.
 Some of these include:

 Most people who have surgery for degenerative disk disease experience long-term pain relief.
-Even after surgery, you need to continue exercising and stretching to keep your back strong and healthy.
+But even after surgery, you need to continue exercising and stretching to keep your back strong and healthy.

 You may want to ask your healthcare provider:

-Degenerative disk disease occurs when your spinal disks break down.
-When these disks wear out, people typically experience back pain and stiffness.
-You may find pain relief with nonsurgical treatments such as physical therapy and spinal injection.
+Degenerative disk disease (degenerative disc disease) occurs when your spinal disks break down.
+Unfortunately, it’s just a natural part of aging.
+When these disks wear out, you’ll typically experience back pain and stiffness.
 For some people, home remedies like hot and cold therapy can decrease pain.
-When pain is severe, you may benefit from spinal injections or spine surgery.
+When the pain is severe, you may benefit from spinal injections or spine surgery.
 A spine specialist can help you determine which treatment is best for you.

 Learn more about the Health Library and our editorial process.